?>

 Contact Fortress Law Group, LLC, Today

-If you have been charged with theft, an attorney at Fortress Law Group, LLC, can help.
+If you have been charged with theft, a theft attorney at Fortress Law Group, LLC, can help.
 We can provide you with the legal counsel you need during this time.
 Contact us today for more information.